 The Leadership Academy is an online (synchronous) interactive professional development program for undergraduate students in computer science and engineering.
-The goal of the program is to increase diversity, equity, and inclusion in these fields by:
+The goal of the program is to increase diversity, access, and inclusion in these fields.

 • Creating an inclusive community for students from groups historically underrepresented in these disciplines